kjolley/BIGSdb_documentation/data_query/0070_querying_isolate_data.rst

 are confirmed or provisional.
 Queries will be combined from the values entered in all form sections.

-Make sure that the allele designation staus fieldset is displayed by selecting it in the 'Modify form options' tab.
+Make sure that the allele designation status fieldset is displayed by selecting it in the 'Modify form options' tab.

 .. image:: /images/data_query/query_isolates8.png